stephan-klein/supersonic/docs/supersonic/tutorial/fourth-mile/index.md

 <section class="docs-section" id="deploying-to-cloud">
 ##Deploying to cloud
 To deploy your app to the AppGyver Cloud the easiest way to do so is to use the Steroids Connect screen.
-Open the Connect screen (if you've closed it, run `qr` in the Steroids Development Server console to open it again), and head to the Cloud settings tab.
+Open the Connect screen (if you've closed it, run `c` in the Steroids Development Server console to open it again), and head to the Cloud settings tab.

 Ensure you're connected to the Internet and click on "Deploy to cloud".
 This will cause Steroids CLI to deploy your app to the cloud.
 Wait for it to finish, after which the screen will update to show the app id of the deployed build and a link to the Cloud Share page, from where you can share your app with others.